 The film begins with Cody (Frankie Muniz) at summer camp.
-It’s actually a CIA camp to the train the agents in their kids program, but when the parents arrive for Parents Day, it’s appears to be a normal camp.
+It’s actually a CIA camp to the train the agents in their kids program, but when the parents arrive for Parents Day, it appears to be a normal camp.
 As soon as they get back to learning about super-computers and missiles, the camp is sieged!
-It turns out the CIA, conveniently, keep its super-weapon under the camp.
+It turns out the CIA, conveniently, keeps its super-weapons under the camp.
 A villain named Diaz (Keith Allen) has stolen a mind-control device.
-His boss (Keith David) sends Banks to England to find Diaz, find out his plot and then thwart it.
+His boss (Keith David) sends Banks to England to find Diaz, discover his plot, and then thwart it.
 His cover: he’ll be a music student at a posh school, run by Lady Kenworth (Anna Chancellor), wife of Lord Kenworth (James Faulkner), one of Diaz’s evil contacts.
 Cody is partnered with Derek Bowman (Anthony Anderson), who is from Compton and refers to Central London as a “backwater.”
 He is, what movie executives call, “black.”
 Banks follows Kenworth and Diaz, confirms that they do have the mind-control device — they use it to make a dog play the piano well (an important distinction) — and will use it at the Queen's event to control important government officials and the President of the United States.

 Cody meets the CIA version of “M”, who gives him an automated clarinet.